Meet the Team

 camposm4@uci.edu

-Dev Cell, 1st year
+Dev Cell, 4th year

-My name is Melissa and I’m a first year Dev & Cell PhD student.
+My name is Melissa and I’m a 4th year Dev & Cell PhD student.
 I graduated with a BS in Biochemistry from UCI in 2022.
 I study the effects of Arginine methylation on glycolysis and breast cancer.
 I like going to the beach, watching reality TV, and hosting friends!

 Undergraduate Research Assistants